Combating Opiate & Heroin Addiction

 - Ron teamed with Judge Scott VanderKarr to establish Franklin County’s Drug Court, and then worked to increase the scope of the court from opiate pills to heroin addiction.
 The goal is to treat drug-dependent persons rather than jail them.

 - Ron's drug unit successfully prosecuted a multi-state oxycodone pill distribution ring by using the organized crime RICO law.

-- Ron teamed with Sheriff Zach Scott in the HOPE program to assist overdose survivors, and to follow-up with identification of heroin traffickers to hold them responsible for overdose deaths when they furnished the fatal dose.
+- Ron teamed with the Franklin County Sheriff in the H.O.P.E.
+(Heroin Overdose Prevention & Education) Task Force to assist overdose survivors, and to follow-up with identification of heroin traffickers to hold them responsible for overdose deaths when they furnished the fatal dose.

 - Ron maintains a specialized Drug Unit within his office to prosecute drug cases.

-- Ron teamed with Governor Kasich and Attorney General DeWine to attack and shut down “pill mills.”
+- Ron teamed with former Governor Kasich and Governor DeWine to attack and shut down “pill mills.”
 He regularly speaks at forums countywide to alert parents and residents to the dangers of opiate pills and heroin.

 - Ron has seen to it that money seized from drug traffickers was used to support the Drug Court, and to develop anti-drug education programs for our schools.